PartialVolume/shredos.x86_64/README.md

 - `make shredos_img_i586_defconfig` - build USB image only (32-bit)
 - `make shredos_iso_defconfig` - build hybrid ISO only (64-bit)
 - `make shredos_iso_i586_defconfig` - build hybrid ISO only (32-bit)
-- `make shredos_iso_legacy_defconfig` - build legacy ISO only (64-bit)
-- `make shredos_iso_legacy_i586_defconfig` - build legacy ISO only (32-bit)

-#### The following experimental configurations are available for testing:

-- `make shredos_iso_extra_defconfig` - build hybrid ISO with appended writeable partition (64-bit)
-- `make shredos_iso_extra_i586_defconfig` - build hybrid ISO with appended writeable partition (32-bit)

 Do note that loading a configuration should typically be the last step before `make`.

-> **The hybrid ISOs offer the most flexibility over the other formats:**
->
->- are BIOS and UEFI bootable
->- can both be written to CD/DVD-ROM and USB flash drives
->- use ISOLINUX in BIOS for better compliance with very old systems
->- **but** do not have a writeable partition for PDFs/configurations
->
-> Some tools such as Rufus offer an "ISO-Mode", which enable such a writeable
-> partition at burn-time, which then also allows customization of the GRUB
-> configuration.
->
->The **extra** ISOs (experimental) have an "extra" write partition appended.
->The **legacy** ISOs work in BIOS and UEFI, but only as burned to CD/DVD-ROM.

-#### Building multiple configurations:

-Generally, when building multiple configurations of the above on the same architecture, you only need to ensure that `make grub2-reconfigure` (and eventually `make`) are run between any two configurations.
-The same applies to any other package whose configuration has changed, adding corresponding `<package>-reconfigure` steps, before the eventual `make`.
-A `make clean` step is not usually required unless you have made significant changes to the project, which should save time for such builds between same-architecture configurations.

-For two configurations targeting different architectures, a full `make clean` is always required when switching between them, plan time for this (takes long).

-For your convenience, look also into the `build_all_shredos.sh` script in the project root.
-If you invoke it with no arguments, it will show a usage manual and allow you to build multiple configuration targets with more ease.

 ### Issues that you may get when building ShredOS
 - **Error: "Internal Size Too Big"** If you are compiling the vanilla version of ShredOS and have made no alterations or additions but it fails to build the .img with the error "Internal error: size too big" then you may have a version of mtools that has a version of mcopy which has a bug whenever the -b option is used.
 This bug is known to exist in mcopy version 4.0.32 and maybe others but is fixed in v4.0.42.
 The solution is to upgrade your copy of mtools to a later version.
 However, if you have altered ShredOS by adding more packages you may need to update the size of the fat32 partition.
 You can do this by increasing the 'size' in ../board/shredos/genimage.cfg.
 Depending on how much extra software you have added increase the size by 10MB or more.
 Currently as of March 2023 the current size is `size = 130000000`, this is in bytes, so adding 10MB will mean you need to edit this value so that it reads `size = 140000000`.
 After the edit, just run `make` which will result in a quicker build.
 You don't need to run `make clean` first as that would result in a full rebuild which is not neccessary when all you are doing is increasing the final image size.
 If your repository does not supply a later version of mtools, then you can obtain mtools packages for various distros from [here](https://www.gnu.org/software/mtools/#downloads)